SageTheWizard/Like-Rabbits/Readme.md

 - Three premade rabbits (Fluffy, Ninja and Standard)
 - Two premade enviorment (Standard and Snowy)
 - Three different special traits that will randomly mutate
+- Generation Logs (See what happened each generation cleanly)

 ## Next To Be Added
-- Logging in order to clean up output
-- Multiple Generations without interaction
 - More Enviorments and Rabbits

 ## What Doesn't Work
 - Loading a previous Evolution
 - Custom Rabbits / Enviorments
-- Clean Output (how it outputs now is useful for debugging)
-- Generation Logs

 ## TODO
 - Fix the 1 second delay for each rabbit being generated (easy fix)